Turkey to take "resolute stance" against Syria

-ANKARA Rising Middle East power Turkey said on Monday it would galvanize a global campaign to halt Syrian President Bashar al-Assad's repression of his people, adding that Damascus could no longer be trusted after attacks on diplomatic missions in Syria.
+ANKARA Rising Middle East power Turkey said Monday it would galvanise a global campaign to halt Syrian President Bashar al-Assad's repression of his people, adding that Damascus could no longer be trusted after attacks on diplomatic missions in Syria.

 Davutoglu is due to meet Arab foreign ministers in Rabat on Wednesday, on the sidelines of a Arab-Turkish forum.

-Non-Arab Turkey, after long courting Assad, has lost patience with its neighbor's failure to end an eight-month crackdown and implement promised democratic reforms.
+Non-Arab Turkey, after long courting Assad, has lost patience with its neighbour's failure to end an eight-month crackdown and implement promised democratic reforms.

 Despite tough talk, Turkey has moved cautiously, compared to its European Union and U.S. allies, which have been swift to approve sanctions against Damascus, as Ankara weighs the domestic and regional challenges involved.